 In this Recommendation, xx2 denotes that number xx is expressed as a binary (base-2) number.

-6. ID scheme for multimedia information access triggered by tag-based identification
+6 Concept of identification scheme for multimedia information access triggered by tag-based identification

 6.1 Overview

-This ID scheme is designed to discriminate "objects" or "places" of the real world in the architecture defined by [ITU-T H.621].
-The target for identification is every "object" and "place" in the real world, including not only industrial products, agricultural products, but human beings, and further intangible assets such as contents, programs.
-The "places" include rooms, corridors, fields, roads, and buildings, etc.
+An identification scheme is designed to discriminate "objects" or "places" of the real world in the architecture defined by [ITU-T H.621].
+The target for identification is any "object" and "place" in the real world, including not only industrial and agricultural products, but intangible assets such as content, programs, etc. "Places" include rooms, corridors, fields, roads, and buildings, etc.

 6.2 Uniqueness of ID value

 Figure 1 gives an overview of the structure of multiple ID schemes.
-Many different ID schemes can be used for multimedia information access triggered by tag-based identification and each ID scheme should be identified by OID.

-Any new ID scheme for the multimedia information access triggered by tag-based identification should be identified by an OID under the arc {joint-iso-itu-t(2) tag-based (27)} according to [ITU-T X.668].
+Many different ID schemes can be used for multimedia information access triggered by tag-based identification.
+Each ID scheme should be identified by OID under the arc {joint-iso-itu-t(2) tag-based (27)} as specified in [ITU-T X.668].
+For example, in the figure, the top-most row indicates that ID scheme 1 is identified by OID arch {2 27 i1}.

-ID schemes which have already been used widely and have an OID already allocated to them (not under arc {joint-iso-itu-t(2) tag-based (27)}) can keep their OID.
+Identifier schemes which are widely used and already have an OID allocated to them (not under arc {joint-iso-itu-t(2) tag-based (27)}) can continue using that OID.
+In Figure 1, “Existing ID scheme 1”, that has OID value not under {2 27} OID arc is identified by OID arc {x1 y1 z1}.

-The uniqueness of ID values is required to be managed by the organization who is allocating those values.
+For a given identifier scheme (identified by an OID), the uniqueness of identifier values is required to be managed by the organization who is allocating those values.
+That is, the uniqueness of identifier values should be managed by the RA for that identifier scheme with the cooperation of the users of the identifiers.